jhaskinsjr/nebula/README.md

-Welcome to μService-SIMulator!
+# Welcome to μService-SIMulator!

-The central premise of ussim is that an army of microservices shout out whatever they need, whatever information they which to communicate, whatever matters to them into the wide-open "ether."
+The central premise of ussim is that an army of microservices shout out whatever they need, whatever information they wish to communicate, whatever matters to them into the wide-open "ether."
 All microservices are connected to the same ether, constantly listening thereto.
 If something shouted into the ether matters to one or more microservices, they are free to act upon it